bilkn/bilkn/README.md

 ### Hi there 👋 I'm Bilkan.
 I have been interested in software for 3 years.
-Currently I am working as a Frontend developer.
+Currently' I am working as a Frontend developer.

 [![Bilkn's GitHub stats](https://github-readme-stats.vercel.app/api?username=bilkn)](https://github.com/bilkn/github-readme-stats)